Best Wool Shirts For Performance On The Trail

 Editor’s Choice

-Our top choice for men’s merino wool tees, the Icebreaker Tech Lite is a high-quality shirt that brings its A-game in a wide variety of situations.
+The Icebreaker Tech Lite is our top choice for men’s merino wool tees, excelling in a wide variety of situations.

 The Tech Lite is made out of 150 gsm Corespun merino that’s blended with nylon for extra durability.
 It also boasts a UPF 30+ rating for improved protection against the sun’s harmful rays.